GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/06.051-060/04.The-Shadows-of-the-Evening-Hours/docs.md

 ---
+title: |
-title: 54.
-The Shadows of the Evening Hours
+    054. The Shadows of the Evening Hours - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 054.
+The Shadows of the Evening Hours.
+The shadows of the evening hours  Fall from the darkening sky,  Upon the fragrance of the flowers  The dews of evening lie.
+Before Thy throne, O Lord of heaven,  We kneel at close of day;  Look on Thy children from on high,  And hear us while we pray.
+    keywords:  |
-    keywords: Church Hymnal, The Shadows of the Evening Hours, The shadows of the evening hours,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The Shadows of the Evening Hours, The shadows of the evening hours.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 54. THE SHADOWS OF THE EVENING HOURS
+## 054. THE SHADOWS OF THE EVENING HOURS
+####  Church Hymnal 1941,

 ```txt

 1.
 The shadows of the evening hours
 Fall from the darkening sky,